folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * The groups of patrons that can borrow items.
 * The rules for items in different locations, libraries, campuses, or institutions.
 * The types of items (material types or loan types) that can be borrowed.
-* The number of items of a particular type that a user can borrow.
+* The number of items of a particular type that a patron can borrow.
 * The notices that are sent to patrons.
 * The fines and fees that are charged.